 Red-eared slider (Trachemys scripta elegans)

-There are three red-eared sliders here at the Seneca Park Zoo.
-Myrtle was born in 1988 and came here in 1999; Jerry was born in 1990 and came to the Zoo in 2000; Lolita was born in 1995 and arrived here at the Zoo in 2001.
+There are two red-eared sliders here at the Seneca Park Zoo.
+Myrtle, the female, was born in 1988 and came here in 1999; Jerry, the male, was born in 1990 and came to the Zoo in 2000.

 Status in the wild